How much margin should builders be adding to their projects in 2024?

 Large commercial builders reportedly operate on net margins of around 1%.
 Complete madness that exposes the company to rising costs and minor estimating mistakes.

-The reason is simple.
+One thing to be clear on with this data is that it is referring to Gross Markup, NOT Margin.
 Adding 25% to the cost of labour and materials does not equate to a ‘builders margin’, it’s a ‘builders markup’ which is very different!

 Builders Markup vs Builders Margin